chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 **Note:** The deployment packages in XL Deploy are sorted using [Semantic Versioning (SemVer) 2.0.0](http://semver.org/) and lexicographically.
 The packages that are defined using SemVer are displayed first and other packages are sorted in lexicographical ordering.

+The change in sorting deployment packages applies as of XL Deploy 7.1.0.
+After upgrading to XL Deploy version 7.1.0, the deployment packages will still be sorted lexicographically.
+You must create a new package for an application to apply the new method that includes both SemVer and lexicographical sorting.

 When you want to deploy the [latest version of an application](/xl-deploy/latest/udmcireference.html#udmapplication), XL Deploy selects the last version of the deployment package from the list of sorted packages.

 #### Example of deployment package sorting